Deploy DMG Apps on macOS using Intune

 macOS Intune deployment troubleshooting

-If you encounter problems deploying the application, check the IntuneMDMDaemon*.log and IntuneMDMAgent*.log files for more information.
+If you encounter issues deploying the application, check the IntuneMDMDaemon*.log and IntuneMDMAgent*.log files for more information.
 For guidance on locating these files on a macOS device, refer to my other blog post titled Collect Intune Logs From macOS Devices.

 IntuneMDMDaemon*.log file shows Google chrome Installation on macOS Intune logs